Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

 commutes.
-For instance, a morphism of $\Pow$-coalgebras, i.e.~of transition systems or Kripke frames, is precisely what is known as a bounded morphism or a $p$-morphism.
+For instance, a morphism $h\colon (C,\xi)\to(D,\zeta)$ of $\Pow$-coalgebras, i.e.~of transition systems or Kripke frames, is precisely what is known as a bounded morphism or a p-morphism~(e.g.~\cite{BlackburnEA01}), that is, (i) whenever $c'\in\xi(c)$ for $c,c'\in C$, then $h(c')\in\zeta(h(c))$, and (ii) whenever $d'\in\zeta(d)$ for $d,d'\in D$, then there exists $c'\in\xi(c)$ such that $h(c')=d'$.
 States $x\in C$, $y\in D$ in coalgebras $(C,\xi)$, $(D,\zeta)$ are \emph{behaviourally equivalent} if there exist a coalgebra $(E,\theta)$ and morphisms $g\colon (C,\xi)\to (E,\theta)$, $h\colon(D,\zeta)\to(E,\theta)$ such that $g(x)=h(y)$.
 This notion instantiates to standard equivalences in our running examples; e.g.~as indicated above, states in (labelled) transition systems are behaviourally equivalent iff they are bisimilar in the usual sense~\cite{AczelMendler89}, and states in labelled Markov chains are behaviourally equivalent iff they are probabilistically bisimilar~\cite{RuttenDeVink99}, \cite{BartelsEA04}.

 In view of the definition of behavioural equivalence via morphisms of coalgebras, we can phrase invariance of the coalgebraic $\mu$-calculus under behavioural equivalence, generalizing the well-known bisimulation invariance of the relational $\mu$-calculus, as invariance under coalgebra morphisms.
 Formally, this takes the following shape: